Change in Accounting Principle Sample Clauses

 AutoNDA by SimpleDocs

 Change in Accounting Principle.
-If the Company implements a change in accounting principle during the Performance Period either as a result of issuance of new accounting standards or otherwise, and the effect of the accounting change was not reflected in the Company’s business plan at the time of approval of this award, then Average EPS Growth and Average ROCE shall be adjusted to eliminate the impact of the change in accounting principle.
+If the Company implements a change in accounting principle during the Award Period either as a result of the issuance of new accounting standards or otherwise, and the effect of the accounting change was not reflected in the Company’s business plan at the time of approval of the 162(m) Award, then Cumulative EPS and Average ROIC shall be adjusted to eliminate the impact of the change in accounting principle.

 Change in Accounting Principle.
 During the second quarter of 2004, we changed our method of accounting for pipeline linefill in third party assets.
-Historically, we have viewed pipeline linefill, whether in our assets or third party assets, as having long-term characteristics rather than characteristics typically associated with the short-term classification of operating inventory.
-Therefore, previously we have not included linefill barrels in the same average costing calculation as our operating inventory, but instead have carried linefill at historical cost.
-Following this change in accounting principle, the linefill in third party assets that we have historically classified as a portion of "Pipeline Linefill" on the face of the balance sheet (a long-term asset) and carried at historical cost, is included in "Inventory" (a current asset) in determining the average cost of operating inventory and applying the lower of cost or market analysis.
-At the end of each period, we reclassify the linefill in third party assets not expected to be liquidated within the succeeding twelve months out of "Inventory" (a current asset), at average cost, and into "Inventory in Third Party Assets" (a long- term asset), which is now reflected as a separate line item within other assets on the consolidated balance sheet.
-This change in accounting principle is effective January 1, 2004 and is reflected in the consolidated statement of operations for the year ended December 31, 2004 and the consolidated balance sheets as of December 31, 2004 and 2003 included herein.
+Historically, we viewed pipeline linefill, whether in our assets or third party assets, as having long-term characteristics rather than characteristics typically associated with the short-term classification of operating inventory.
+Therefore, previously we did not include linefill barrels in the same average costing calculation as our operating inventory, but instead carried linefill at historical cost.
+Following this change in accounting principle, the linefill in third party assets that we historically classified as a portion of “Pipeline Linefill” on the face of the balance sheet (a long-term asset) and carried at historical cost, is included in “Inventory” (a current asset) in determining the average cost of operating inventory and applying the lower of cost or market analysis.
+At the end of each period, we reclassify the linefill in third party assets not expected to be liquidated within the succeeding twelve months out of “Inventory” (a current asset), at average cost, and into “Inventory in Third Party Assets” (a long-term asset), which is now reflected as a separate line item on the consolidated balance sheet.
+This change in accounting principle is effective January 1, 2004 and is reflected in the consolidated statement of operations for the year ended December 31, 2004 and the consolidated balance sheets as of December 31, 2004.
 The cumulative effect of this change in accounting principle as of January 1, 2004, is a charge of approximately $3.1 million, representing a reduction in Inventory of approximately $1.7 million, a reduction in Pipeline Linefill of approximately $30.3 million and an increase in Inventory in Third Party Assets of $28.9 million.
 The pro forma impact for the year ended December 31, 2003 would have been an increase to net income of approximately $2.0 million ($0.04 per basic and diluted limited partner unit) resulting in pro forma net income of $61.5 million and pro forma basic net income per limited partner unit of $1.05 and pro forma diluted net income per limited partner unit of $1.04.
-The pro forma impact for the year ended December 31, 2002 would have been a decrease to net income of approximately $0.1 million (no impact to basic and diluted limited partner unit) resulting in pro forma net income of $65.2 million and pro forma basic net income pe...

 AutoNDA by SimpleDocs